chiefbrob/mzi/readme.md

 <button @click="navigate('todo')">Show Todo</button>
 ```

-The navigate method is a custom method for that in fires the showView event.
+The navigate method is a custom method that in fires the showView event.
 To navigate within your views from within javascript code

 ```javascript